abpframework/abp/docs/en/Themes/LeptonXLite/AspNetCore.md

 LeptonX Lite Mvc provides **layouts** for your **user interface** based [ABP Framework Theming](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Theming).
 You can use **layouts** to **organize your user interface**.

 The main responsibility of a theme is to **provide** the layouts.
-There are **three pre-defined layouts must be implemented by all the themes:**
+There are **three pre-defined layouts that must be implemented by all the themes:**

 * **Application:** The **default** layout which is used by the **main** application pages.